omundy/learn-javascript/topics/data/data.md

 <div class="col">

 - Data collections can be stored (serialized) in code, or imported from external files, databases, or API servers.
 - Exchange formats standardize how data is stored and transmitted.
-These are generally tabluar or hierarchical.
+These are generally tabular or hierarchical.

 <div class="caption slides-small">
 	For more see: